Jonah in the Bible

 Exact Match

-So they took up Jonah, and cast him forth into the sea: and the sea ceased from her raging.
+And they lift up Jonah, and cast him into the sea, and the sea ceaseth from its raging;

-And the word of the LORD came unto Jonah the second time, saying,
+And there is a word of Jehovah unto Jonah a second time, saying,

 When word reached the king of Nineveh [of Jonah’s message from God], he rose from his throne, took off his robe, covered himself with sackcloth and sat in the dust [in repentance].

-for as Jonah was three days and three nights in the belly of the whale; so shall the Son of man be three days and three nights in the heart of the earth.
+For just as Jonah was in the belly of the huge fish three days and three nights, so the Son of Man will be in the heart of the earth three days and three nights.

 And when the multitudes were gathering together unto him, he began to say, This generation is an evil generation: it seeketh after a sign; and there shall no sign be given to it but the sign of Jonah.